ggonnella/textformats/manuals/CLI.md

 For most applications, a TextFormats specification is necessary.
 This can be selected in the tools interface using the `--specfile`/`-s` option.
-The specification can be JSON/YAML or preprocessed.
+The specification can be JSON/YAML or compiled.
-For `tf_spec` only, the specification can be passed as standard input (but only if not preprocessed).
+For `tf_spec` only, the specification can be passed as standard input (but only if not compiled).

 The tool `tf_spec` is used for performing operations on specification files.